uniyx/kunibot/README.md

 # kunibot

-Spams kahoot servers with bots
+Spams kahoot servers with bots using Selenium.
+Needs a webdriver to function.

 Example usage: